James R. Quirk

 James R. Quirk (September 4, 1884 - August 1, 1932) was an American magazine editor.

 Career

 Quirk was the vice president and editor of Photoplay magazine, one of the earliest film or fan glamour magazines and particularly popular in the silent film era.
 Quirk had been with the magazine since its founding in 1911.
-Quirk's magazine had many popular rivals such as Motion Picture Magazine, Modern Screen, Classic Screen, Screenland, Movie Story, Screen Book, Silver Screen, Moving Picture Stories, Theatre Magazine, Screen Play, Picture Play, Screen Guide, The Moving Picture World etc.
+Quirk's magazine had many popular rivals such as Motion Picture Magazine, Modern Screen, Classic Screen, Screenland, Movie Story, Screen Book, Silver Screen, Moving Picture Stories, Theatre Magazine, Screen Play, Picture Play, Screen Guide, and The Moving Picture World.

 Quirk had also been editor of the first Washington Times prior to his involvement with Photoplay and editor of the periodical Popular Mechanics during his involvement with Photoplay.
 For two years (1928–30) he was publisher of The Smart Set magazine.

 He was the uncle of Lawrence J. Quirk who gave out an annual award in James's memory that covered many aspects of the film business.